 Key activities, species and places of interest

-- Boat trips and wildlife watching e.g. Proboscis monkeys, Bornean pygmy elephants, a variety of birdlife such as Hornbills and Barred Eagle owls.
+- Boat trips and wildlife watching to see a range of species: Proboscis Monkeys, Bornean Pygmy Elephants, birdlife including hornbills and Barred Eagle Owls.

-- Homestays provide opportunities to get involved with local activities and insight into the local community.
-Examples include fishing, traditional games, dance and music, sports, vegetable farming and making traditional handicrafts.
+- Opportunities to experience local activities and village life: fishing, traditional games, dance and music, sports, vegetable farming and traditional handicrafts.

-Jan/Feb are not ideal as there can be heavy rains, but inclement weather can happen any time of year.
-RAE brings visitors into the research site in the mornings so there is less chance of rain on average.
-Lowest rainfall occurs in March-April.
+The months of January and February are not ideal as there can be heavy rains, but inclement weather can happen any time of year in the rainforest.
+Lowest rainfall occurs in March and April.
 Temperatures average between 32-22ºC.

-Visitors using RAE contribute to the local economy of the community directly, particularly if they stay at the homestays or B&Bs.
-(The lodges are usually run by people outside of the local community.)
-Tourism capital is channeled directly into the community through the utilisation of village services such as the Sukau Homestay Programme, boat rentals, and the use of local guides.
+Visitors to Kinabatangan contribute to the local economy of the community directly, particularly if they stay at Homestays.
+Tourism capital is channelled directly into the community through the utilisation of village services such as the Sukau Homestay Programme, boat rentals, and the use of local guides.

-The Sukau homestay has five individual homes which are preselected to be as comfortable as possible for guests incuding western style toilets.
-An overview of the homestay accommodation at Kampung Sukau can be viewed on the RAE website here.
+The Sukau Homestay has five individual homes which are preselected to be as comfortable as possible for guests including western style toilets.

-There are about 5 B&B's now in Sukau, and these average about 20 GBP per person per night with full board, some have air-conditioning but at an extra nominal cost.
+There are about five B&Bs now in Sukau, and these average about £20 GBP per person per night with full board, some have air-conditioning but at an extra nominal cost.

-Sukau is accessible by road or boat from the town of Sandakan (approx. 2 hours North).
+Sukau is accessible by road or boat from the town of Sandakan (approximately two hours north).
 There is an airport in Sandakan that is accessed from Kota Kinabalu, the state capital (a 30 minute internal flight) or from Kuala Lumpur.
-If you make a reservation through RAE they will pick you up from Sandakan by private transport.

 - Read Borneo project news stories on our website